Bhoomi-malviya/retail-sales-analysis-sql/README.md

-# Retail Sales Analysis using SQL
+# Retail Sales Analysis using SQL and Power BI

 ## Project Overview